GenaroDS/PingTest/README.md

 ```pip install chardet pystray pillow configparser```
 4 - If you don't have pyinstallar intalled already, you can do so by running the following command in the terminal or command prompt:
 ```pip install pyinstaller```
-5 - Create the executable by the terminal or command prompt, navigate to the folder containing the PackageTester.py script and run the following command to create a standalone executable file along with the required resources:
+5 - Create the executable using the terminal or command prompt.
+Navigate to the folder containing the PackageTester.py script and run the following command to create a standalone executable file along with the required resources:
 ```pyinstaller --noconsole --add-data "Icons/*;Icons/" --add-data "Settings.txt;."
 PackageTester.py ```
 6 - Locate the .exe inside the dist folder and run it.